vendreo/woocommerce-vendreo-ob-gateway-plugin/README.md

 ### Requirements

-To install the Vendreo Card Gateway plugin, you need:
+To install the WooCommerce Vendreo OB Gateway Plugin, you need:

 * WordPress Version 6.1.1 or newer (installed).
 * WooCommerce Version 6.9 or newer (installed and activated).